EmmaEwert/KITTY/docs/manual/tilesets_and_tilemaps.rst

 Tiled tilemaps are defined in ``.tmx``-files, and reference one or multiple ``.tsx``-files for the tiles in the tilemap.

-For ease of import and use, it is suggested to create images and their related tilesets and tilemaps in the same folder, somewhere inside your project's Assets folder.
+For ease of import and use, I suggest creating images and their related tilesets and tilemaps in the same folder, somewhere inside your project's ``Assets`` folder.

-KITTY is entirely non-destructive, so keeping the source images, tilesets and tilemaps somewhere in the assets folder is not a risk.
+..
+Note:: KITTY is entirely non-destructive, so keeping the source images, tilesets and tilemaps somewhere in
+	the ``Assets`` folder is not a risk.

 Automatic reloading